davidjeddy/learning_ruby/NOTES.md

 - Called with an empty argument list sends no arguments to the higher-up method

 - Called with specific arguments - "super(a, b, c)" - it sends exactly those arguments.

+## Method OVerload

+- Is NOT supported, use \*arg method argument and branching if/else logic

+* I am not a fan of this, smells of bad s/w design.

 ## Redefine Method